 - 1. Online delivery.
 These courses are delivered using Internet-based software in an asynchronous manner.
-This means that students can log on to their courses and work in them at any time during the day or night. - 2.
+This means that students can log on to their courses and work on them at any time during the day or night. - 2.
 Hybrid delivery.
 These courses are partially classroom-based and partially online.

-See Online Computer Requirements and Attendance Policies in this catalog.
+See Computer Requirements for All University of the Potomac Courses (Online or Hybrid) and Attendance Policies in this catalog.
 University of the Potomac reserves the right to cancel programs of study, modes of delivery, or individual courses, as it deems necessary.